A Kernel Loss for Solving the Bellman Equation: Background

-However, this objective is a biased estimate of the squared Bellman error: $\E_{s\sim\mu}[\Lrghat(V_\theta)] = L_2(V_\theta) + \E_{s\sim\mu}\left[\V(\hat\B_\pi V(s))\right]$.
+However, the objective in \eqref{equ:rg} is a biased and inconsistent estimate of the squared Bellman error.
+This is because $\E_{s\sim\mu}[\Lrghat(V)] = L_2(V) + \E_{s\sim\mu}\big[\var(\hat\B_\pi V(s)|s)\big] \neq L_2(V)$, where there is an extra term that involves the conditional variance of the empirical Bellman operator, which does not vanish unless the state transitions are deterministic.
 As a result, RG can converge to incorrect value functions (see also \secref{sec:experiments}).
-This bias can be avoided when the state transitions are deterministic, or in general when double samples are available (i.e., drawing two independent samples of $(r,s')$ for the same $(s,a)$ pair).
+With random transitions, correcting the bias requires double samples (i.e., at least two independent samples of $(r,s')$ for the same $(s,a)$ pair) to estimate the conditional variance.

 More popular algorithms in the literature are instead based on fixed-point iterations, using $\hat\B_\pi$ to construct a target value to update $V_\theta(s_i)$.
-An example is \emph{fitted value iteration}, or FVI~\citep{bertsekas96neuro,munos08finite}, which includes as special cases the empirically successful DQN and variants, as well as serves a key component in many state-of-the-art actor-critic algorithms.
+An example is \emph{fitted value iteration}, or FVI~\citep{bertsekas96neuro,munos08finite}, which includes as special cases the empirically successful DQN and variants, and also serves as a key component in many state-of-the-art actor-critic algorithms.
 In its basic form, FVI starts from an initial $\theta_0$, and iteratively updates the parameter by

-Different from RG, when gradient-based methods are applied to solve \eqref{equ:fvi}, the current parameter $\theta_t$ is treated as a constant: $\nabla_\theta\Lfvihat^{(t+1)}(V_\theta) = \frac{1}{n} \!\sum_{i=1}^n \big(V_\theta(s_i) - \hat\B_\pi V_{\theta_t}(s_i)\big) \nabla_\theta V_\theta(s_i)$.
+Different from RG, when gradient-based methods are applied to solve \eqref{equ:fvi}, the current parameter $\theta_t$ is treated as a constant: $\nabla_\theta\Lfvihat^{(t+1)}(V_\theta) = \frac{2}{n} \!\sum_{i=1}^n \big(V_\theta(s_i) - \hat\B_\pi V_{\theta_t}(s_i)\big) \nabla_\theta V_\theta(s_i)$.
 TD(0)~\citep{sutton88learning} may be viewed as a stochastic version of FVI, where a single sample (i.e., $n=1$) is drawn randomly (either from a stream of transitions or from a replay buffer) to estimate the gradient of \eqref{equ:fvi}.

-As fixed-point iteration mehtods, FVI-style algorithms do \emph{not} optimize any objective function, and its convergence is guaranteed only in rather restricted cases~\citep[e.g.,][]{gordon95stable,tsitsiklis97analysis,antos08learning}.
+Being fixed-point iteration methods, FVI-style algorithms \emph{do not} optimize any objective function, and their convergence is guaranteed only in rather restricted cases~\citep[e.g.,][]{gordon95stable,tsitsiklis97analysis,antos08learning}.
 Such divergent behavior is well-known and empirically observed~\citep{baird95residual,boyan95generalization}; see \secref{sec:experiments} for more numerical examples.
 It creates substantial difficulty in parameter tuning and model selection in practice.